serpious/qnet_intern_drdo/README.md

 Registration and General Literature Review of QNetwork Topics

 **29 June - 2 July**
-1. Modifying the centralized routing simulation code to 10, 15, 20 and 50 nodes.
+Modifying the centralized routing simulation code to 10, 15, 20 and 50 nodes and analysing the results.

-2. Literature Review on Routing Algorithms
+**1 July - 6 July**
+Making a short literature Review on Quantum Network Routing.

+#### Others:
-3. Analysing MIT iQuHack's distillation solutions (Work in Progress)
+Analysing MIT iQuHack's distillation solutions (in progress)